-- Mount Arafat: The pilgrims make way to Mount Arafat where Hazrat Muhammad (SAW) delivered his last sermon.
+4).
+Mount Arafat: The pilgrims make their way to Mount Arafat where Hazrat Muhammad (SAW) delivered his last sermon.

-- Devil Stoning: At Mina, the pilgrims fling pebbles/ stones at three walls known as Jamarat.
+5).
+Devil Stoning: At Mina, the pilgrim’s fling pebbles/ stones at three walls known as Jamarat.
 This is a symbolic representation of stoning the devil.

-My recommendation would be to pick up a few books a few weeks or month prior and study it extensively.
-A personal favourite publisher of mine is Darussalam.
+My recommendation would be to pick up a few books a few weeks or months prior and study them extensively.
+A personal favorite publisher of mine is Darussalam.
 They are well known in KSA and internationally as publishers of Islamic books.
 They are different from other publishers in the sense that they take extra steps to ensure that all their content is authentic and free from mistakes which put the reader’s mind at ease and allows them to trust the material being read.

 Darussalam store is the official website for Darussalam that contains their catalog online.
 They offer a separate collection of books on Hajj and Umrah.
 Some of them are “Getting the Best out of Al-Hajj”, “Ultimate Guide to Umrah” and “History of Madinah Munawwarah”.
 In case you or a relative are intending on performing an Umrah or Hajj in the future, it would be ideal to browse through their entire collection and pick a book that interests you.
 There is no need to fear or be intimidated by Hajj/ Umrah when we have so much guidance and help available.